Louisiana Legends Fest

 10 am to 6 pm

-The second annual Louisiana Legends Festival is Saturday, October 22 in downtown Homer.
+The third annual Louisiana Legends Festival is Saturday, October 21 downtown Homer.
 We receive questions regarding the festival, so we attempt to provide answers in this space.
-If you have a question, please send to firstname.lastname@example.org.
-More information is always available at www.legendsfest.us.
-All registrations and information can be found on the site.
+If you have a question, please send to email@example.com.
+All registrations and information can be found on this site.

 Q – What is Louisiana Legends Fest?